JonnyOThan/TweakScale/Docs/announcement.md

   * Toggle for matching node sizes when attaching parts
   * Numeric entry (click #) is now supported
   * Option to display the effects of scaling on the part's stats
-* Scaling gizmo akin to offset and rotate
+* Scaling construction mode gizmo akin to offset and rotate (press 5 in the editor)
+* New "match node size" feature to auto-scale parts when attaching nodes to each other
 * All parts are supported with reasonable defaults unless they opt-out or match certain filters to trap known issues (AllTweak will still override this and enable *everything*)
 * Reduced dependencies to only ModuleManager and Harmony
 * Optimized for better performance